shaz-ahammed/airport-app-backend/README.md

 * https://youtu.be/rWBSMsLG8po

 ### Features
+* Automated generation of self-signed certs (if enabled)

+* Some basic, exemplary api endpoints (/health, /ping and index)

+* Some basic tests using testify

 * Middleware to add security headers in response including strict CSP policy.
 If isTlsEnabled flag is set to true HSTS header will be added as well
 ```
 X-Frame-Options: DENY